abshah/CLUMrdm2025/README.md

 This workshop provides hands-on training for managing data in the de.NBI (German Network for Bioinformatics Infrastructure) cloud platform.
 Participants will learn practical skills for working with various storage solutions, including block storage volumes and object storage containers.

-The workshop is designed for researchers and scientists who need to manage large datasets in cloud environments, with a focus on bioinformatics applications.
+The workshop is designed for researchers and scientists who need to manage large datasets in the de.NBI cloud environment.

 ---